josethz00/py-geoprocessing/README.md

 ### Alphanumeric (Tabular)

 Alphanumeric data is stored in a table.
 Each row is a record.
 Each column is a field.
 A field is a single piece of information.
 A record is a collection of fields.
 A table is a collection of records.

+## CRS (Coordinate Reference System)

+A coordinate reference system (CRS) is a coordinate-based local, regional or global system used to locate geographical entities.
+A CRS is defined by a datum and a projection.
+A datum is a model of the earth.
+A projection is a method for transforming the earth's curved surface into a flat surface.